Tempest (Smallville): Effects

 Mike Walsh was worried about filming the moment when a beam breaks inside the Luthor mansion, from the wind generated by the storm, and lands on top of Lionel.
 His crew already knew which beam was going to fall, but they did not know where to cut the beam because they were not sure how Beeman intended to shoot the scene.
 When the day of shooting came around everything worked out well.
 They used a stunt double for the initial impact of the beam, and then John Glover stepped back into the scene and fell down with the beam on top of him.
 The wind effects also created potential danger for the cast and crew.
 As Eric Johnson recalls, even the smallest piece of debris flying around at such high speeds can cause damage.
-Annette O’Toole had a similar experience for her scenes in the storm cellar.
-When Jonathan races into the storm after Nixon, the special effects crew used one of their jet fans and some dry leaves to simulate the winds that were coming from outside; the dry leaves were smacking O’Toole in the face, smothering her.
+Annette O'Toole had a similar experience for her scenes in the storm cellar.
+When Jonathan races into the storm after Nixon, the special effects crew used one of their jet fans and some dry leaves to simulate the winds that were coming from outside; the dry leaves were smacking O'Toole in the face, smothering her.

 Character development

 This episode featured a lot of character development that many of the actors had been waiting for.
-Lana's jealousy over Clark and Chloe going to the prom begins to come out; although Kristin Kreuk believes that Lana does not want to be jealous, and wants to be able to support Clark with his newfound feelings for Chloe.
+Lana's jealousy over Clark and Chloe going to the prom begins to come out; Kristin Kreuk believes that Lana does not want to be jealous, and wants to be able to support Clark with his newfound feelings for Chloe.
 According to Eric Johnson, Whitney finally gets to show a side of himself that Johnson wishes the audience would have been able to see sooner, as Whitney gives Lana a private dance before the prom knowing that she will not be able to go because he is leaving town.
 To add further depth to his character not previously seen, Millar and Gough decided to send Whitney off to war, instead of killing the character outright.
 The idea of sending Whitney off to war was something that came to Millar and Gough midway through the season.
 They knew they did not want to kill him, because they wanted the ability to bring him back at some point in the future, so they came up with this "noble, heroic, send-off" for the character.
 For Lex, this episode featured the moment when he finally began to contemplate what his life would be like if his father was no longer a part of it.
 As Rosenbaum sees it, the moment that Lex hesitates to free his father from the support beam that collapses on him is the moment that the audience gets to see a hint of the evil man they know Lex will one day become.
 This is a brief moment where Lex forgets who he is, and if he had let his father die he would have certainly made his "turn to the dark side".